PatrycjaBlaszkowska/mixology-master/README.md

 ### Introduction section :

 The introduction section of the website is designed to quickly convey the purpose and essence of the platform, allowing users to assess whether it is suitable for their interests within a brief timeframe.
 Following this initial section, a visually appealing divider image featuring a selection of fresh and tasty cocktails is prominently displayed.
-However, in consideration of mobile device users, this image is strategically hidden from view to prevent clutter and ensure an unobstructed user experience on smaller screens, ensuring that the content remains easily accessible and readable
+However, in consideration of mobile device users, this image is strategically hidden from view to prevent clutter and ensure an unobstructed user experience on smaller screens, ensuring that the content remains easily accessible and readable.

 ![Introduction section](/docs/images/introduction-section.png)

 ### Information section :

 The "What's a Cocktail Spec?" and "Is a Bartender Kit Needed?" sections of this website provide valuable information for users looking to explore the world of cocktail-making.
-The "What's a Cocktail Spec?" section explains the concept of a cocktail specification, which is a detailed and precise recipe that includes the exact measurements of each ingredient, specific type and brand of alcohol or mixer, preparation method, and any garnishes or finishing touches.
+The "What's a Cocktail Spec?" section explains the concept of a cocktail specification, which is a detailed and precise recipe that includes the exact measurements of each ingredient, a specific type and brand of alcohol or mixer, the preparation method, and any garnishes or finishing touches.
 The "Is a Bartender Kit Needed?" section addresses the importance of having a basic bartender kit, which typically includes essential tools such as a shaker, jigger, strainer, muddler, and bar spoon.
-This information aims to educate users on the importance of accuracy and efficiency in cocktail preparation, and provides guidance on how to get started with their own bartending journey.
+This information aims to educate users on the importance of accuracy and efficiency in cocktail preparation and provides guidance on how to get started with their own bartending journey.

 ![Information section](/docs/images/information-section.png)